andreasottosanti/TRIFASE/README.md

 **Journal of Proteome Research**, 21(11):2798–2809, 2022.
 ISSN 1535-3907. doi: 10.1021/acs.jproteome.2c00601.571

 ### Real data results
-The scripts stored in the folder `TRIFASE_Code` will reproduce all the results related to the real data (i.e., the mouse brain tissue sample).
+The scripts stored in this folder will reproduce all the results related to the real data (i.e., the mouse brain tissue sample).
 To map Tables and Figures from `Real Data codes` to the Manuscript text we refer to Table [1](#TabRes).

 To reproduce the Real Data results, users need to request the `X.RDS` and the `S.RDS` from the corresponding author.